nickhuang99/GOimage2SGF/README.md

+# GOimage2SGF

-# GOimage2SGF \n using GO board image to generate SGF file to record game play
+using GO board image to generate SGF file to record game play